nashpoint/nashpoint-smart-contracts/README.md

 Withdrawals follow an ERC-7540 interface.
 To withdraw from the node, a user must `requestRedeem()`.
 During this transaction, their shares are returned to the node and held at the Escrow address.
 Their request is stored in a pending state until a rebalancer account processes the redemption and updates the request status to claimable.
 When a pending request is made claimable, the user’s shares at the escrow address are burned, and assets that can be withdrawn are moved to the escrow address.
 A `maxWithdrawal` allowance is set for the user by the rebalancer.

 ### Swing Pricing
-Node implements a swing pricing mechanism to disincentivize speculative withdrawals.
+Nodes implement a swing pricing mechanism to disincentivize speculative withdrawals.
 An owner can define a target percentage of the deposit asset for the node to hold.
 While the node holdings are below this target percentage, a discount will be applied to withdrawals to disincentivize further withdrawals.
 Users who request to redeem from the node will see their returned assets reduced by the swing factor.
 The swing factor increases on an exponential function until a maximum swing factor is applied.

 #### Swing pricing owner controls:
 - **TargetReserveRatio**: the ratio of the asset to hold proportional to `totalAssets()`.
 When Current Reserve Ratio == TargetReserveRatio, swing factor = 0.
 - **MaxDiscount**: the maximum discount to be applied to a withdrawal request.
 When Current Reserve Ratio == 0, MaxDiscount is applied to withdrawal requests.

 As an example, an owner can set `TargetReserveRatio = 10e16` (10%) and `MaxDiscount = 2e16` (2%).
-When there is zero cash in the reserve, a 2% discount will be applied to withdrawal requests.
+When there is 10% or greater deposit asset, zero swing factor will be applied to redeem requests.
+When there is zero cash in the reserve, a 2% discount will be applied to redeem requests.
 All values from a current reserve ratio of zero to `TargetReserveRatio` are defined by the function:

 $$\text{Discount} = \text{maxDiscount} \times e^{\frac{\text{scalingFactor}}{\text{TargetReserveRatio}} \times \text{CurrentReserveRatio}}$$